-An international jury will award authors with the following awards for comics presented in the two competition categories:
+An international jury will award authors with the following awards for comics presented in the three competition categories:

 The Festival may permit other Croatian or international organizations or institutions to present their own awards.
 Should they wish to do so, they must supply the Festival Organizers with their own award rules and regulations, prior to the opening of the Festival.
 The Festival Jury can award special mentions for exceptional artistic achievement.